owtaylor/flatpak-module-tools/README.md

 **--flatpak-metadata**
 how flatpak metadata should be stored.
 Defaults to `both`.
 Using only labels require Flatpak >= 1.6.

+**--target**
+Koji target to build against.
+Determined from runtime_version if missing.

 flatpak-module install
 ======================